stacks-network/stacks-core/README.md

-# Blockstack Server
+# Blockstack Core

 [![PyPI](https://img.shields.io/pypi/v/blockstack.svg)](https://pypi.python.org/pypi/blockstack/)
 [![PyPI](https://img.shields.io/pypi/dm/blockstack.svg)](https://pypi.python.org/pypi/blockstack/)
 [![Slack](http://slack.blockstack.org/badge.svg)](http://slack.blockstack.org/)

 Blockstack is a new decentralized web, where users own their data and apps run on user devices without the need for servers.

+Blockstack Core handles the main functionality of the system.
+It is responsible for processing blockchain transactions, creating virtuclchain state, and building the peer network amongst other things.
+Blockstack Core exposing RPC and RESTful interfaces for Blockstack clients.

 Learn more by visiting [the Blockstack Website](https://blockstack.org) and checking out the in-depth articles and documentation: